 - Look for Energy Star(C) Products When Replacing / Buying New Appliances: If you do a home energy assessment, inefficient appliances will send up a huge red flag.
 When you’re ready to replace your fridge or stove, take time to find things that meet Energy Star standards.

 Tip #7: Seal It Up

 Isn’t there a saying about leaks and ships?
 Or a metaphor?
 Anyway, here we’re talking about leaks and cracks in your home.
 So, check your seals!

-Is replacing your windows an unnecessary luxury?
+- Seal Cracks in and Around Windows: Is replacing your windows an unnecessary luxury?
 Nope!
-Upgrading from single-paned to double-paned windows can dramatically reduce heating and cooling-related costs (up to half a grand a year).
+Upgrading from single-pane to double-paned windows can dramatically reduce heating and cooling-related costs (up to half a grand a year).

 Tip #9: Use Less Water

 Using water takes energy!
 Water has to be pumped, transported, and cleaned before getting sent to your place.
 Not to mention water shortages that are happening all over the world, from entire countries in the Middle East to multiple states in the United States.
 Ben Franklin said, “When the well is dry we know the worth of water.”
 That hits close to home.

 - Be Mindful of Water Usage (Teeth Brushing, Washing Dishes, Etc): A quick and easy way to lower your water usage is to install low-flow shower heads and faucets.
 But, you can also start mindfully using water.
 Do you leave it running while you brush your teeth?
 It might be time to kick that habit.